 Note: The Internal Revenue Service generally does not consider Domestic Partners and their children eligible Dependents.
 Therefore, the value of the City of Columbus's cost in covering a Domestic Partner will be imputed to the Participant as income.
 In addition, the share of the Participant's contribution that covers a Domestic Partner and their children will be paid using after-tax payroll deductions.

-You can obtain current contribution rates by calling your Department Human Resources office or the City's intranet/internet site.
+You can obtain current contribution rates by calling your Department Human Resources office or accessing the City's intranet / internet site at Employee Benefits (columbus.gov).

 How to Enroll